Ebony M. Scott

-Ebony M. Scott (born November 14, 1978) is an American lawyer who serves as an Associate Judge of the Superior Court of the District of Columbia.
-She previously served as a magistrate judge of the same court.
+Ebony M. Scott (born November 14, 1978) is an American lawyer who has served as an associate judge of the Superior Court of the District of Columbia since 2022.
+She previously served as a magistrate judge of the same court from 2020 to 2022.

 Early life and education

 Scott was born in Buffalo, New York.
 She received her Bachelor of Arts from the University of Rochester in 2000 and her Juris Doctor from the Washington College of Law of American University in 2006.

 Legal career

 From 2006 to 2007, Scott served as a law clerk for Judge Anna Blackburne-Rigsby of the District of Columbia Court of Appeals.
 From 2007 to 2012, she was a civil litigator at Chaikin, Sherman, Cammarata & Siegel, P.C.
 From 2012 to 2016, Scott served as an assistant attorney general for the Office of the Attorney General in the Housing and Community Justice section.
 From 2016 to 2018, she served as general counsel for the District of Columbia Office of Human Rights.
 From 2018 to 2019, Scott served as a deputy director in the District of Columbia Mayor’s office of legal counsel.